ember-learn/ember-blog/content/run-up-to-two-oh.md

 Another nice touch, `action` works seamlessly with `mut`.
-This means that from the component's perspective, it's just calling a callback, but the code that calls the component can easily pass in a callback that updates one of its values.
+This means that from the component's perspective, it's just calling a callback, but the code that calls the component can pass in a callback that updates one of its values.

 ```handlebars